skeema/skeema/doc/options.md

 This option stores a comma-separated list of session variables to set upon connecting to the database.
 For example, a value of `wait_timeout=86400,innodb_lock_wait_timeout=1,lock_wait_timeout=60` would set these three MySQL variables, at the session level, for connections made by Skeema.

-Any string-valued variables must have their values wrapped in single quotes.
-(Take care to escape those quotes properly in your shell if supplying connect-options on the command-line.)
-At this time, string values in connect-options may not contain commas, even inside quotes; this may preclude setting MySQL's `sql_mode` variable, setting fallback character sets, etc. Please open a GitHub issue if this impacts you.
+Any string-valued variables must have their values wrapped in single-quotes.
+Take extra care to nest or escape quotes properly in your shell if supplying connect-options on the command-line.
+For example, `--connect-options="lock_wait_timeout=60,sql_mode='STRICT_ALL_TABLES,ALLOW_INVALID_DATES'"`

 Additionally the following MySQL variables *cannot* be set by this option, since it would interfere with Skeema's internal operations:

 * `autocommit`
 * `foreign_key_checks`

-Aside from these, and the restriction on values containing commas, any legal MySQL session variable may be set.
+Aside from these, any legal MySQL session variable may be set.

 This option only affects connections made *directly* by Skeema.
 If you are using an external tool via [alter-wrapper](#alter-wrapper) or [ddl-wrapper](#ddl-wrapper), you will also need to configure that tool to set options appropriately.
 Skeema's `{CONNOPTS}` variable can help avoid redundancy here; for example, if configuring pt-online-schema-change, you could include `--set-vars {CONNOPTS}` on the command-line to pass the same configured options dynamically.

 In addition to setting MySQL session variables, you may also set any of these special variables which affect client-side behavior at the internal driver/protocol level:

-* `charset='string'` -- Character set used for client-server interaction
+* `charset=string` -- Character set used for client-server interaction
-* `collation='string'` -- Collation used for client-server interaction
+* `collation=string` -- Collation used for client-server interaction
 * `maxAllowedPacket=int` -- Max allowed packet size, in bytes
 * `readTimeout=duration` -- Read timeout; the value must be a float with a unit suffix ("ms" or "s")
 * `timeout=duration` -- Connection timeout; the value must be a float with a unit suffix ("ms" or "s")
 * `writeTimeout=duration` -- Write timeout; the value must be a float with a unit suffix ("ms" or "s")

-Note that all special variables are case-sensitive.
+All special variables are case-sensitive.
+Unlike session variables, their values should never be wrapped in quotes.
 These special non-MySQL-variables are automatically stripped from `{CONNOPTS}`, so they won't be passed through to tools that don't understand them.

 ### ddl-wrapper